 St. Peter's has long been participating in the breakfast program of St. Paul's, which we support with proceeds from our annual rummage sale.
 If you would like to take part in this ministry, please contact our office for more info.
 Donations to purchase supplies are welcome.

 Each month we collect food items for the community pantry at Christian Caring Center.
 We also hold special collections around holidays for special food items, gifts, school supplies which get distributed to other local organizations such as Oaks Integrated Care.

-January 2020 suggested donations: beef stew, ravioli, chili, tuna and other canned meat and vegetables.
-As always, other items are also welcome.
 Thank you very much for your continued support of our food drive for the people served by the Christian Caring Center.

 St. Peter's has been helping to support Institut La Rédemption, or Redemption School, which is an Episcopal K-12 school located in Gonaives, Haiti, since 2014.
 Through the work of our International Outreach Team and the generous support of the parish, St. Peter's sends $2000 per year to Redemption School.
 Money that we have raised has gone towards building school benches for the students and paying teachers' salaries.